 Q: Why do we get hives in a food-allergic reaction?
 And will they always appear?
 Dr. Sicherer: Hives, also called urticaria, develop when allergy cells in the skin release chemicals, including histamine, that cause localized swelling, redness and itching.
 The response looks like a series of mosquito bites, often across an expanse of skin, but various […]

 Emotional wounds heal like physical ones when given the proper time and attention.
-That candy made my mouth feel funny,” said my 6-year old, Daniel.
+That candy made my mouth feel funny,” said my then 6-year old, Daniel.
 With a look of worry, he handed me the wrapper from a mini package of chewy candies.
-The next 15 minutes were a blur as I injected him with epinephrine and we sped to the emergency room […]
+The next 15 minutes were a blur as I injected him with epinephrine and we sped to the emergency […]

 Q: My 5-year-old is newly diagnosed with anaphylaxis to soy and peanut.
 I’m a little nervous about when to use the auto-injector.
 If a reaction occurs, how do I know if the symptoms are serious enough to use it? e.g. would he need to be wheezing?
 Dr. Sharma: Dealing with a new diagnosis of a food […]